-- Serious Case Analytics responsible for the analysis and evaluation of high profile cases, process the filing and non-filing of suspicious transaction reports and conduct AML due diligence based on a submitted enhanced due diligence of the Sales Force and Underwriting. - 2.
-Policy Development & Training responsible for updating the company's AML policies and procedures in compliance with AML/CFT Act and provide trainings to all employees. - 3.
-Transaction Monitoring responsible for monitoring the daily operation of the CIS Life AML Monitoring System for covered transactions and evaluation of suspicious transactions for reporting to the Anti-Money Laundering Council.
+- Serious Case Analytics analyzing and evaluating high profile cases, process the filing and non-filing of suspicious transaction reports and conduct AML due diligence based on a submitted enhanced due diligence of the Sales Force and Underwriting. - 2.
+Policy Development & Training updating the company's AML policies and procedures in compliance with AML/CFT Act and provide trainings to all employees. - Transaction Monitoring monitoring the daily operation of the CIS Life AML Monitoring System for covered transactions and evaluation of suspicious transactions for reporting to the Anti-Money Laundering Council.